vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     vp.vDataFrame("public.titanic")

-To create a :py:func:`~verticapy.vDataFrame` using a customized relation, specify the SQL query for that relation as the argument:
+To create a :py:mod:`~verticapy.vDataFrame` using a customized relation, specify the SQL query for that relation as the argument:

 .. code-block:: python